Ly900/hiit-timer/README.md

   * During the workout, I can hear a ticking sound 5 seconds before an exercise period starts so I can be prepared.
   * During the workout, I can at any time toggle the sound on and off.
 * During the workout, during the exercise or rest period, I can pause and continue the workout.
-* At the end of the workout, I get a a message that says Workout Complete!
+* At the end of the workout, I get a message that says Workout Complete!
   * At the end of the workout, I get a congratulatory message with my "on" time, "off" time, # of sets, and total workout duration.
   * At the end of the workout, I can choose to end the workout or do another one.
 * During the workout, I can choose to cancel and stop the workout.